Interim Executive Director

 Hillary joined Lane Arts Council in April of 2018, just before graduating from the University of Oregon with her Master’s in Folklore.
 Before going back to school, she worked as a health educator, including a year of service with AmeriCorps in rural North Florida.
 During her graduate studies at the U of O, she interned with the Oregon Folklife Network, taught Composition, and completed ethnographic research on medical narratives.
 She holds BAs in English and International Affairs from Florida State University.
 Hillary enjoys writing non-fiction and poetry.

 Becca Schaefer, originally from Eau Claire, WI, moved to Eugene after completing a Bachelor of Music in Harp Performance at the University of Denver’s Lamont School of Music.
 While in Colorado, Becca also minored in mathematics, was a member of the Social Justice Living & Learning Community, taught harp and piano privately, and volunteered with local music therapy programs.
-Becca is currently working towards a master’s degree in Nonprofit Management with an Arts Management Certificate at the University of Oregon.
+In the spring of 2020, Becca completed her master’s degree in Nonprofit Management with an Arts Management Certificate at the University of Oregon.
 Before joining the LAC team, Becca was the Administrative and Operations Assistant at Oregon Bach Festival.
 Becca enjoys playing music as often as possible and attending and participating in community arts events.